 There is no single best beading stitch for beginners to learn.
-Everybody is different, and we all have our own different styles of learning.
-Some people have a hard time learning brick stitch, while others find it to be one of the easiest beadweaving stitches.
+Everybody is different and has a different style of learning.
+Some people have a hard time learning the brick stitch, while others find it to be one of the easiest bead weaving stitches.

 How to Choose a First Stitch

 Some things that may help you determine the best stitch for you to start with are looking at what materials you have to work with.
 If you have cylinder beads, peyote stitch will be easier and more satisfying than if you have unevenly sized glass seed beads.
 You may also want to consider what type of project you are interested in making.
 If you would like to make rope style bracelets or necklaces, spiral rope stitch is perfect for beginners, as is a flat spiral stitch.
 Both of these stitches lend themselves to good results with a variety of types of beads.

 Most people seem to prefer to learn a stitch while they are making a project, but it can be so much easier to learn a new stitch without the expectation of making a finished project!
 You'll have more freedom to play with types of beads and tension and not feel any pressure if you make a mistake.
 To do this, all you need to do is make a little swatch or sample of the beading stitch you have in mind.
 You can keep these swatches or samples as a reference for later on if you find a project you want to make and need a reminder of how to work the stitch.
 Or it can also show you how much you've improved at the stitch and remind you of early errors.